GuruGurra/IncreaseManifestVersion/README.md

 # IncreaseManifestVersion
-Stream Deck will accept update of a an existing plugin only if the version number in the manifest.json file is higher than the already installed version of the plugin.
+Stream Deck will only accept an existing plugin update if the version number in the manifest.json file is higher than the already installed version of the plugin.

-This command line program can be used in a deployment script for Stream Deck projects, and ensure that the deployment to Stream Deck will be accepted without the need to uninstall the previous version beforehand.
+This command-line program can be used in a Build event in Visual Studio or a deployment script for Stream Deck projects and ensure that the deployment to Stream Deck will be accepted without the need to uninstall the previous version beforehand.

-Upon execution, the program will locate the version info in the referenced Manifest.json file, and increase the Revision level one step.
+Upon execution, the program will locate the version info in the referenced Manifest.json file and increase the Revision level one step.
 Example:

 Existing line in Manifest.json =>
 "Version": "2.0.4.58",